Transit Study Engagement Session – New Date!

 Nipissing First Nation recently ran a community transit survey with Blaise Transit from August 11 to September 5, 2025.
 Your answers helped us decide what to test in the next phase of our Transit Feasibility Study, and we want you to stay involved.

-We encourage everyone to come to our upcoming engagement sessions so we can keep building a transit plan together:
+We encourage everyone to attend our upcoming engagement sessions so we can keep building a transit plan together:

 To Register, Email: [email protected] or Call 705-753-2050 ext.
 1340